Nidnogg/kepler-drone/README.md

-# the tutz drone
+# the kepler drone

-the tutz Drone is a tiny web app mimicking a radio widget - featuring the cool work of [the tutz](https://thetutz.bandcamp.com/), an experimental musician from Brazil.
+the kepler Drone is a tiny web app mimicking a radio widget - featuring the cool work of [Kepler 452b](https://soundcloud.com/user-310662753), an experimental musician from Brazil.

 ## Usage